EricssonResearch/coap-actuators/draft-mattsson-t2trg-amplification-attacks.md

 sent by the attacker.
 In the attacks described in this section, the attacker sends one or more requests, and the target receives one or more responses.
-An amplification attack alone can be a denial-of-service attack on a server by making it send a large amount of data.
+An amplification attack alone can be a denial-of-service attack on a CoAP server by making it send a large amount of data.
 But often amplification attacks are combined with the attacker spoofing the source IP address of the targeted victim.
 By requesting as much information as possible from several servers an attacker can multiply the amount of